useblocks/sphinx-needs-enterprise/docs/services/index.rst

 Services are used to get objects like Issues from external services like JIRA and create Sphinx-Needs objects based on them.

+Write ``.. needservice:: <service>`` into any rst-file and the related service will add the received data as Sphinx-Needs objects.

 ``Sphinx-Needs Enterprise`` supports the following services:

 .. toctree::